A light and fluffy mango sponge layer cake with mango filling and a mango whipped cream.

 Preheat oven to 325F and position rack to lower third of the oven.
 Line three 9-inch cake pans with wax or parchment paper.
 DO NOT grease.

-Separate your large eggs and getting your egg whites directly into the bowl of your mixer and your yolks into a large bowl.
-This will be your batter bowl so make sure it is large.
+Separate your large eggs and get your egg whites directly into the bowl of your mixer and your yolks into a large bowl.
+This bowl with the yolk will be your batter bowl so make sure it is large.

 In a medium bowl sift your cake flour, baking powder and salt.
 Set aside.